Understanding The Interest Rate Fallacy: The Risks Of Holding Fiat

 Richard Werner On Growth And Interest Rates

-Five decades after Friedman, Richard Werner would find the empirical link between monetary conditions and economic growth when paired with the interest rate fallacy.
+Five decades after Friedman, Richard Werner would find the empirical link between monetary conditions and economic growth through the lens of the interest rate fallacy.

 Werner, the German economist who coined the term “quantitative easing,” published a study in 2018 examining 50 years of data from the four major central banks (in Germany, Japan, the U.K., and the U.S.), comparing economic growth and interest rates from 1957 to 2008.

-What Werner found was that interest rates followed the direction of economic growth.
-Interest rates are the dependent variable that follows levels of growth in the economy.
-This is exactly the opposite of how most people think of interest rates as the causal factor of economic expansion.
-In other words, after collecting and applying statistical processes to 50 years of post-World War II data, Werner found that lower interest rates do not stimulate the economy, low interest rates meant there was low growth.
+What Werner found was that interest rates actually followed the direction of economic growth.
+Instead of acting as a causal factor for economic expansion, interest rates are the dependent variable that mirrors levels of growth in the economy.
+This discovery directly contradicts the conventional view that interest rates drive economic expansion.
+In short, after collecting and analyzing 50 years of post-World War II data, Werner found that lower interest rates do not stimulate the economy—rather, low interest rates indicate low growth.

-Now, we have two insights from the fact that Werner’s findings are very similar to Friedman’s interest rate fallacy: In Friedman, tight monetary conditions led to low interest rates and in Werner, low growth led to low interest rates.
-Therefore, we can say that low interest rates mean tight money and low growth in a credit-based system.
-Conversely, if there is easy money — aka, accelerating money printing — rates will not be low.
+Now, we have two key insights from Werner’s findings that align closely with Friedman’s interest rate fallacy: for Friedman, tight monetary conditions led to low interest rates; for Werner, low growth led to low interest rates.
+Together, they show that low interest rates signify tight money and low growth in a credit-based system.
+Conversely, if there is easy money—i.e., accelerating money printing—rates will not be low.

-Today, our low and negative rates around the world cannot signify high levels of money printing.
-In fact, they tell us that money printing has been muted or declining.
+Today, persistently low and negative rates worldwide cannot signify high levels of money printing.
+Instead, they indicate that money printing has been muted or declining.

 Credit-Based Systems

-This makes sense if you understand money in the current system is credit based.
-Inflationists are correct, money printing is inflation and causes interest rates to rise, but they are incorrect in claiming that we are in an easy money environment of massive money printing.
+This makes sense when you understand that money in the current system is credit-based.
+Inflationists are correct that money printing creates inflation and causes interest rates to rise, but they are mistaken in claiming that we are in an easy money environment of extensive money printing.

-Money is created in the process of a bank making a loan and destroyed in the repayment of the loan or default.
-It is the net change in credit that is a change in supply. $1 billion in new loans can be made, but if $2 billion is repaid or defaulted on, the net change is a shrinking of total credit.
-Inflationists can be correct that money is being printed, but if the interest rates are low, nearly all of that is being destroyed again.
+Money is created when a bank makes a loan and destroyed when the loan is repaid or defaulted on.
+It is the net change in credit that determines a change in supply.
+For example, $1 billion in new loans can be made, but if $2 billion is repaid or defaulted on, the net change is a contraction in total credit.
+Inflationists may be correct that money is being printed, but if interest rates are low, most of that money is being destroyed again.

 If the economy is growing, the net change in credit will be positive, and money supply will grow.
-This inflation gets transmitted through the economy, causing higher prices.
-Only then do inflation and inflation expectations increase, lifting interest rates.
-This does bring up another aspect of recent small rises in interest rates, which are not caused by inflation but by impaired liquidity.
-More on that in a future article.
+This inflation gets transmitted through the economy, causing higher prices and inflation expectations to increase.
+Interest rates rise as profits in a growing economy rise.

-The opposite is true for slowing credit growth or straight out contraction.
-Economic calculation done under a higher growth rate are met with a slowing economy.
+The opposite is true for slowing credit growth or outright contraction.
+In a credit-based financial system, all that is needed for financial conditions to tighten is for credit growth to slow.
+Economic calculations based on a higher growth rate are challenged by a slowing economy.
 This makes loans harder to service in a tightening financial climate, even if credit is still expanding nominally.
-All that is needed in a credit-based financial system is for credit growth to slow for financial conditions to tighten.
-Low rates signal low growth and a bad economic environment, forcing banks to tighten lending standards to more credit-worthy borrowers.
+Low rates signal low growth and a poor economic environment, leading banks to tighten lending standards in favor of more creditworthy borrowers.
 Low rates disincentivize money printing.

-When we combine these two insights from Friedman and Werner, it becomes apparent that we need economic growth and monetary expansion for interest rates to rise sustainably.
-In a credit-based monetary system, the tie between these two (growth and monetary expansion) is so closely linked that they can be considered as the same thing.
-Monetary expansion cannot happen without economic growth and vice versa.
-Therefore, today with a growth rate around zero and interest rates at 40-year lows, we know there cannot be net monetary expansion happening.
+When we combine these insights from Friedman and Werner, it becomes clear that we need economic growth and monetary expansion for interest rates to rise sustainably.
+In a credit-based monetary system, the connection between these two (growth and monetary expansion) is so closely linked that they can be considered one and the same.
+Monetary expansion cannot occur without economic growth, and vice versa.
+Thus, with a growth rate hovering around zero and interest rates at 40-year lows, we can conclude that net monetary expansion is not happening.

 Low Rates And Lending Behavior

-Most people believe borrowers want to borrow more if rates are lower.
+Most people believe that borrowers are more inclined to take on debt when rates are low.
 This is not necessarily the case.
-Low rates mean the economy has low growth and borrowers are generally experiencing bad times.
-In this environment, borrowers see their income as less secure, they naturally minimize their bills, and don’t want more debt than necessary to make it through the rough times.
+Low rates indicate an economy with low growth, where borrowers are generally experiencing economic challenges.
+In this environment, borrowers view their income as less secure, so they naturally minimize their bills and avoid taking on more debt than necessary to weather the downturn.

-In a bad economy with low rates, it is the less responsible borrowers who are seeking out new debt, which translates into an increasingly risky environment for lenders.
-For that reason, lenders on the supply side also become hesitant at lower rates.
+Therefore, in a weak economy with low rates, responsible borrowers will seek out fewer loans, while it is the less responsible, or most desperate, borrowers who are still seeking to take on new debt.
+This translates into an increasingly risky environment for lenders and a tightening of lending standards.
+For that reason, lenders on the supply side also become cautious when rates are low.
 They don’t want to lend at rates that don’t compensate them for this risk.
 As rates increase, more borrowers qualify for loans.
-As rates decrease, fewer borrowers qualify.
+Conversely, as rates decrease, fewer borrowers qualify.

-Bankers want to make money; they want to lend money to people that pay the loan back plus interest.
-The security blanket of a government bailout doesn’t matter all that much.
-All the crises since the Great Financial Crisis have proven that the market will freeze up prior to the central banks reacting.
+Bankers want to make money by lending to reliable borrowers who will repay the loan.
+The security blanket of a government bailout isn't that comforting; all the crises since the Great Financial Crisis have proven that the market will freeze up prior to the central banks reacting.
 The Fed is a follower, and crises happen fast.
-The bank doesn’t want illiquid risky assets in a build-up to a crisis, let alone as the crisis is in full swing.
-They know the Fed is always late to the party and don’t want to be the next Lehman.
+Banks do not want illiquid, risky assets in a build-up to a crisis, let alone as the crisis is in full swing.
+They know the Fed is always late to intervene and don’t want to be the next Lehman.

-Low rates tell lenders that risk is elevated, and instead of stimulating credit creation, they cause lending standards to tighten.
-This limits who and what are worth the risk.
-Only the most creditworthy companies and individuals will be able to get a loan.
-Large public companies are a better credit risk than smaller businesses.
+Low rates signal to lenders that risk is elevated, and instead of stimulating credit creation, they cause lending standards to tighten.
+This restricts lending to only the most creditworthy companies and individuals.
+Large public companies are a better credit risk than smaller businesses, meaning a prolonged low rate environment will hurt the Mom-and-Pop economy in favor of large corporations.

 In Summary, And Bitcoin’s Potential

-We can summarize then that interest rates go down because of slowing growth and the associated rise in general credit risk.
-Access to credit will naturally constrict along the lines of credit worthiness, which explains rising wealth inequality, sector disparities and even manifests itself as a greater role of government in the economy (because the most creditworthy borrower is likely the government itself).
-Low rates do not signify money printing, they mean tight monetary conditions, lack of confidence and an increased perception of risk most likely due to direct experience in the market.
+Interest rates decline due to slowing growth and the associated rise in overall credit risk.
+Access to credit naturally tightens along lines of creditworthiness, which explains rising wealth inequality, sector disparities, and even the expanded role of government in the economy (since the most creditworthy borrower is often the government itself).
+Low rates do not signify money printing; they signal tight monetary conditions, a lack of confidence, and an increased perception of risk, often stemming from direct market experience.

-Some readers might mistake this article for indicating that I approve of the current economic conditions or monetary and fiscal policies.
+Some readers might interpret this article as indicating that I approve of the current economic conditions or monetary and fiscal policies.
 I do not.
-However, I also do not see the current economic and political situation as the result of a unique, malevolent ideology or central plan.
-As Friedman spoke of a “climate favorable” to economic growth, I believe these economic conditions create a favorable climate for extremes in ideology and politics.
+However, I also don’t view the current economic and political situation as the product of a unique, malevolent ideology or central plan.
+Just as Friedman spoke of a “climate favorable” to economic growth, I believe we are in unfavorable economic conditions which create a climate conducive to extremes in ideology and politics.

-Lastly, the extreme dynamics illustrated in this post between interest rates, printing and growth are due to the 17th century form of money and monetary system currently dominant in the world — credit-based money.
-These effects would be significantly reduced if bitcoin were the primary money.
+Lastly, the intense dynamics illustrated in this post—between interest rates, printing, and growth—stem from the form of money and monetary system currently dominant worldwide: credit-based money.
+These effects would be significantly reduced if bitcoin were the primary form of money.

-Credit is still possible with bitcoin, but commodity money is a financial asset without counterparty risk, and therefore, would go a long way to constraining the spread of contagion in the economy.
+Credit is still possible with bitcoin, but commodity-based money is a financial asset without counterparty risk, and therefore, would dramatically constrain systemic risk and the spread of contagion in the economy.
 Balance sheets would inherently be more secure with bitcoin than when all financial assets are someone else’s liability.